 Welcome to Year 1!
-The curriculum for this half term is based on the theme ‘Oh I Do Like To Be Beside The Seaside!’
-We are adopting a topic based approach where we will be trying to link all areas of learning together.
+The curriculum for this half term is based on the theme ‘Once Upon A Time’ We are adopting a topic based approach where we will be trying to link all areas of learning together.

-It is now expected that children can begin to produce a cursive style of writing by the end of Year 1.
-Your child’s class teacher will give you a copy of the style we are using in school.
+It is now expected that children can begin to produce a cursive style of writing from the beginning of Year 1.
 Please encourage your child to use this style when completing writing at home and homework.
 A pencil is the best tool for this.

 It is essential to read on a regular basis with your child.
 When you have completed a book with your child, please sign their reading record and comment on their reading (any words they found difficult, and vocabulary they didn’t understand etc.).
 Children need to bring a book bag and their book everyday as we read with the children in school.
 Books will be changed on a Monday and a Friday.
 If reading records have not been signed, we will not know to change the book and therefore it will not be changed.

-Your child will receive homework every Tuesday, this will include spellings which will be tested on a Friday.
-The terms spellings are given broken down into weeks at the beginning of each new half-term and are taken from our English Scheme of Work.
-Please return homework no later than Monday morning.
+Your child will receive homework every Tuesday, this will include spellings which will be tested on a Monday.
+The terms spellings are given broken down into weeks at the beginning of each new half-term.
+Please return homework on Mondays.
 Your support in this will be a great help.
-If you have any concerns or questions about your child’s homework please feel free to contact us.
-We aim to make our homework as practical as possible so that children are engaged within their learning at home.

-P.E. lessons take place on Monday and Friday for Year 1D, Monday and Wednesday for 1H.
+P.E. lessons take place on Mondays and Thursdays.
 Kit consists of the school t-shirt, black/navy shorts and trainers (not plimsolls).
 Football shirts are not appropriate.
 As some of the work will be outdoor, children will also need a jumper and jogging bottoms as the weather becomes colder.
 Due to health and safety reasons, children with no PE kit will not be able to take part.
 To avoid this this we’d like to keep all kits in school and return them at holiday time for washing.
 If children cannot remove their own earrings, please provide plasters to cover them for safety in PE lessons.
 It is the expectation that children can dress themselves quickly and independently.

 After School Clubs